Compressible flow: Solid boundary

 Incoming flow is first turned by angle δ with respect to the flow.
 This shockwave is reflected off the solid boundary, and the flow is turned by – δ to again be parallel with the boundary.
-It is important to note that each progressive shock wave is weaker and the wave angle is increased.
+Each progressive shock wave is weaker, and the wave angle is increased.

 Irregular reflection

 An irregular reflection is much like the case described above, with the caveat that δ is larger than the maximum allowable turning angle.
-Thus a detached shock is formed and a more complicated reflection known as Mach reflection occurs.
+Thus, a detached shock is formed and a more complicated reflection known as Mach reflection occurs.

 Prandtl–Meyer fans

 Prandtl–Meyer fans can be expressed as both compression and expansion fans.
 Prandtl–Meyer fans also cross a boundary layer (i.e. flowing and solid) which reacts in different changes as well.
-When a shock wave hits a solid surface the resulting fan returns as one from the opposite family while when one hits a free boundary the fan returns as a fan of opposite type.
+When a shock wave hits a solid surface, the resulting fan returns as one from the opposite family while when one hits a free boundary the fan returns as a fan of opposite type.